MX record: Overview

 The characteristic payload information of an MX record is a preference value (above labelled "Priority"), and the domain name of a mailserver ("Host" above).

 The priority field identifies which mailserver should be preferred - in this case the values are both 10, so mail would be expected to flow evenly to both onemail.example.com and twomail.example.com - a common configuration.
 The host name must map directly to one or more address records (A, or AAAA) in the DNS, and must not point to any CNAME records.

 When an e-mail message is sent through the Internet, the sending mail transfer agent (MTA) queries the Domain Name System for the MX records of each recipient's domain name.
 This query returns a list of host names of mail exchange servers accepting incoming mail for that domain and their preferences.
 The sending agent then attempts to establish an SMTP connection, trying the host with the lowest "Priority" value first.
 The system allows high-availability clusters of mail gateways to be built for one domain if necessary.

 The MX mechanism does not grant the ability to provide mail service on alternative port numbers, nor does it provide the ability to distribute mail delivery across a set of unequal-priority mail servers by assigning a weighting value to each one.

 MX preference, distance, and priority

 According to RFC 5321, the lowest-numbered records are the most preferred.
 This phrasing can be confusing, and so the preference number is sometimes referred to as the distance: smaller distances are more preferable.
 An older RFC, RFC 974, indicates that when the preference numbers are the same for two servers, they have the same priority, hence those two terms are used interchangeably.

+The preference number is an unsigned 16-bit field, thus valid values range from 0 to 65535.